DeathCookieOP/c584_topmovies/README.md

 # C584 Top Movie Picks

-A web application that showcases my personal top 10 favorite movies with detailed information and integration with the IMDB API to check the producing companies' other top films.
+A web application that showcases my personal top 10 favorite movies with detailed information and information on all the producing companies.

 ### 🎯 Project Overview
 This website serves as a curated collection of my favorite films, providing visitors with: